gjasmma/gjasmma/README.md

 ---

-## 🎵 Creative Technologist & Music Producer
+## 🎵 Creative Technologist & Musical Artist
 I produce original music as a form of digital expression and balance.
 I believe creativity drives innovation, whether in code or sound.
 Always exploring how tech and emotion intersect.
+I Also Have Eps, singles and etc By the Name GJA YOUNGIN ALL OVER SOCIAL MEDIA AND SEARCH ENGINES CHECK ME OUT !

 ---